arackcheev/master/blocknetdxTESTLOGTRACKER.md

 * Waiting on new windows client w/ updated CLTV codework

 ### Possible Solution(s):
-* Wait for release of new wallet client, then being testing
+* Wait for release of new wallet client, then begin testing

 ### Dev Feedback/Status Update:
 * Forthcoming...